jhajek/Linux-text-book-part-1/Chapter-08/chapter-08.md

 c. for loop
 d. mapfile

 10) Which of these is a valid command to take the output of this find command and assign the contents to an array?
 (Assume the array name has already been declared.
 Choose one)
 a. ```mapfile SEARCHARRAY = (find ~ -name mozilla*)```
 b. ```mapfile SEARCHARRAY < < (find ~ -name mozilla*)```
 c. ```mapfile -t SEARCHARRAY < <(find ~ -name mozilla*)```
 d. ```mapfile -t SEARCHARRY < (find ~ -name mozilla*)```

 11) Which below is a valid command to find the LENGTH of an array?
 a. ```${#SEARCHARRAY[@]}```
 b. ```${SEARCHARRAY[@]}```
 c. ```${SEARACHARRAY[#]}```
 d. ```${@SEARCHARRAY[#]}```

-12)Based on this shell script and positional parameters, what would the command be to print out the first positional parameter after the script name? ```./delete-directory.sh ~/Documents/text-book Jeremy```
+12) Based on this shell script and positional parameters, what would the command be to print out the first positional parameter after the script name? ```./delete-directory.sh ~/Documents/text-book Jeremy```
 a.  ```echo $0```
 b.  ```echo $1```
 c.  ```echo args[1]```